TheHive-Project/TheHive4py/tests/README.md

 4. Once you are connected, go on the settings to activate your development licence

-5. Create two new organizations named respectively "test-org" and "share-org" (description is free)
+5. Create two new organisations named respectively "test-org" and "share-org" (description is free)

-6. Add the user `admin@thehive.local` as `org-admin` of both organizations
+6. Add the user `admin@thehive.local` as `org-admin` for both organisations

 ## How can I run the tests?